Chukwu3meka/Chukwu3meka/README.md

 -->
 ### 🙋‍♂️ About Me
 Software developer with over 6 years of experience in building responsive, user-friendly, and highly performant applications.
-I'm a highly motivated full-stack developer with a strong focus on frontend development.
-I have a track record of success in both full-time and freelance positions, and I'm well-versed in finance, academic, search, and sports domain.
+I have a track record of success in both full-time and freelance roles, and I'm well-versed in finance, academic, search, and sports domain.
 Also, I am adept with standard software practices and conventions.
-In my current role at Zenith bank, I have developed and maintained trade applications serving millions of users.
+In my current role at Zenith bank, I have developed and maintained trade applications serving thousands of users.

 <!-- ## 🚀 Languages and Tools:-->